origamisaturn/origamisaturn.github.io/_pages/kagp.md

     </figcaption>
 </figure>

 The user interacts with KAGP through its command line interface, installed using pip.
-To run the ascent guidance, the user provides a configuration file (TODO: ADD LINK) that contains spacecraft info, the intended orbit, and other parameters.
+To run the ascent guidance, the user provides a [configuration file](https://origamisaturn.github.io/KAGP/inputs/) that contains spacecraft info, the intended orbit, and other parameters.
 An example invocation of KAGP is

 ```
 kagp run example_config.yaml